Most Australian Households Miss These Bill Traps Before Prices Reset in January

 The 10-minute renewal trap checklist

-Many electricity and telco plans include discounts that last 6 or 12 months.
-When they end, the base price applies automatically unless you change plans.
+Many electricity and telco plans include discounts lasting 6 or 12 months.
+When they end, higher base pricing applies automatically unless you act.

-2) Confirm whether your plan has rolled onto a new contract
+2) Confirm whether your plan has rolled over

-Some contracts shift to higher “standard” pricing after the initial term.
-Others continue month-to-month with different conditions.
+Some contracts shift to higher “standard” pricing after the initial term, while others continue month-to-month with different conditions.

 3) Look beyond the total bill amount